rdemel/LV-model/README.md

 ## Parameters of the model

 #Parameters of the equation:

-    rR, the growth rate of the resistant population- rS, the growth rate of the sensitive population-1 KR, the carrying capacity of the resistant population- 10,000 KS, the carrying capacity of the sensitive population- 10,000 AlphaRS, the competition coefficient representing the effect of the sensitive population on the growth rate of the resistance population-1
+rR, the growth rate of the resistant population-
+S, the growth rate of the sensitive population-1
+KR, the carrying capacity of the resistant population- 10,000 KS, the carrying capacity of the sensitive population- 10,000 AlphaRS, the competition coefficient representing the effect of the sensitive population on the growth rate of the resistance population-1
 AlphaSR, The competition coefficient representing the effect of the resistant population on the growth rate of the sensitive population-1
 AlphaR, the effectiveness of the antibiotic against the resistant population AlphaS, the effectiveness of the antibiotic againsts the sensitive pop.
 Mu, the mutation or acquisition rate at which sensitive bacteria become resistant DeltaA, the degradation rate of the antibiotic concentration over time

 ## Installation